MarioniLab/archive-simpleSingleCell/workflow.md

 The PCA plot is less effective at separating cells into many different clusters (Figure 24).
-This is because the first two principal components are driven by strong differences between specific subpopulations, which reduces the resolution of more subtle differences between some of the other subpopulations.
+This is because the first two principal components (PCs) are driven by strong differences between specific subpopulations, which reduces the resolution of more subtle differences between some of the other subpopulations.
 Nonetheless, some substructure is still visible.